 - Financial protection: ATOL (if we book your flights); IPP (if we don’t book your flights)

 - Accommodation (see the ‘accommodation’ section above for details)

 - Oyster plants a tree in Africa with TreeAid to help offset your carbon emissions

-- Free transport from Beijing to the school
+- Free transport from Beijing to the school after the optional orientation

 - Food is provided by the school, three meals a day, five days a week